awgrover/arduino-2-xod/dev-notes.md

 -- I output a "done" pulse. should be "did" for a pulse.
 But, should it be a pulse or boolean?
 E.g. after set-pixel-color, do show. so thread them somehow.
 [ ] doing the "simple" example, I discovered that the threading is probably better done by pulses.
 Then "select" is usable.
 However, then "gate" is not.
 Will have to see how things go.
 [ ] impedence mismatch: pots 0..1, rgb 255
+[ ] bridging pure/impure world: data to pulse

 enums
 [ ] need them! not clear how to do the right thing auto-converting. neopixel is NOT enums, but a bunch of #defines. sigh.
--- does this implie some kind of per-ard-lib rules for subsequent conversions?
+-- does this imply some kind of per-ard-lib rules for subsequent conversions?
 Or options? like `./ard2xod --defines2enums pixel-order='NEO_[RGB]*'` that adds stuff after main autoconvert step? as part of the web-interface would be cool.

 Abstract
 [ ] add generics. "if-else" should be fully generic, never need a specialized.